Markov1987/Challenge_1/README.md

 From the shown graph we can conclude:

-1) It does not seems to be an specific timing during the year for canceled projects but January is the highest cancelation month.
+1) It does not seem to be an specific timing during the year for canceled projects but January is the highest cancelation month.
 2) **April to August are the best months to launch and having success, picking in May.**
 3) December is the worst month to launch since is the one with lowest success rate.

-*Note altought May is the month with more success projects it is also the month with more total projects, thus, we also reviewed the success and cancelation outcomes as percentages and found consistency with the conclusiones shown before.*
+*Note although May is the month with more success projects it is also the month with more total projects, thus, we also reviewed the success and cancelation outcomes as percentages and found consistency with the conclusions shown before.*

 ### Analysis of Outcomes Based on Goals